 We’ve developed a new approach to CD47 blockade that is designed to maximize clinical activity and minimize toxicities

-Our goal is to transform cancer treatment options for patients by developing evorpacept (ALX148) as a foundational checkpoint immunotherapy
+Our mission is to transform cancer treatment for patients by developing evorpacept as a first-in-class foundational checkpoint immunotherapy

 ALX Oncology was founded by a team of industry veterans to address fundamental challenges in blocking CD47 and to realize the full potential of this therapeutic target.